History of Sussex: Late modern and contemporary Sussex

 During World War I, on the eve of the Battle of the Somme on 30 June 1916, the Royal Sussex Regiment took part in the Battle of the Boar's Head at Richebourg-l'Avoué.
 Over a period of less than five hours 17 officers and 349 men were killed.
 Twelve sets of brothers were amongst the dead, including three from one family.
 A further 1,000 men were wounded or taken prisoner.
 The day subsequently became known as "The Day Sussex Died".

 With the outbreak of World War II, Sussex found itself part of the country's frontline with its airfields playing a key role in the Battle of Britain and with its towns being some of the most frequently bombed.
 As the Sussex regiments served overseas, the defence of the county was undertaken by units of the Home Guard with help from the First Canadian Army.Brandon.
 Sussex. pp. 302-309.
-During the lead up to the D-Day landings, the people of Sussex were witness to the buildup of military personnel and materials, including the assembly of landing crafts and construction of Mulberry harbours off the county's coast.
+During the lead up to the D-Day landings, the people of Sussex were witness to the build-up of military personnel and materials, including the assembly of landing crafts and construction of Mulberry harbours off the county's coast.